domohuhn/a2l/README.md

 It defines the memory layout of an embedded system, so that internal variables can be read and modified via a calibration and measurement system in-situ.
 For example, it can be used to change the engine response curve when the accelerator pedal is pressed.
-The calibration can be done via different bus systems, e.g. CAN, Ethernet, USB... because the definition of the files is agnostic of the actual transport mechanism or protocol used.
+The calibration can be done via different bus systems, e.g. CAN, Ethernet, USB... because the calibration mechanism is agnostic of the actual transport protocol used.

 A common transport layer used for the calibrations is the [XCP protocol](https://en.wikipedia.org/wiki/XCP_(protocol)), which can be used with most bus system that are present on modern vehicles.